Blog Articles

 Power Your KPIs with Window Functions

 The most useful KPIs don’t just report numbers; they reveal movement and contribution.
 Window functions make that possible.
 They add the context your data needs to answer deeper questions.
 They show how things change over time, across groups, or in relation to other values.
 With tools by Chata.ai, it’s all point-and-click that works in seconds.
-You don’t need to write complex formulas to get those insights.
+Users don’t need to write complex formulas to get those insights.

 Put Window Functions to Work in Seconds with Chata.ai → Book a demo